simonaselle/CoffeeTalk/README.md

 # Coffee Talk: Messaging System
 ---
 ## Project Overview
-***Coffee Talk*** is a real-time web based chat application.
-This project was designed to provide a private messaging platform where users can communicate via messaging system with one another.
+***Coffee Talk*** is a real-time, web-based chat application.
+It allows users to exchange messages with one another and provides a backend demonstration of how Bcrypt-hashed password is represented in plain text.

 ## Built With
 - FastAPI (Web framework for building APIs with Python)